Training On-site Assistance

 To prioritize the top state specific compliance and regulatory issues to enhance system compliance with current and upcoming SDWA rules and regulations.

 Our TOSA Contact is Rick Howlett

 Water Circuit Rider Program:

-The Circuit Rider Program provides hands-on assistance to water systems regarding leak detection, pipe location, and curb-stop location as well as other operational matters such as water quality treatment, testing, equipment repair, and emergency management.
-Circuit Riders also distribute valuable information on water rates, loan and grant applications, and other managerial issues.
+The Circuit Rider Program provides hands-on assistance to water systems regarding leak detection, pipe location,and GPS Mapping as well as other operational matters such as water quality reporting, testing, equipment information, and emergency response planning.
+Circuit Riders also distribute valuable information on new water regulatory and compliance rules, loan and grant applications, and other managerial issues.

 NJWA Water Circuit Riders are Paul Britt and Dave Leister;

 Wastewater Training and Technical Assistance Program: